1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for professionals at any stage of their career who work with or advocate for individuals with mental disabilities, particularly within the legal, criminal justice, and social service systems.
-The program is especially relevant for those involved in disability rights law, criminal justice and law enforcement oversight, forensic social work, clinical practice with justice-involved individuals, and policy or advocacy roles.
-Participants typically come from diverse environments such as law firms, legal advocacy organizations, police departments, social service or mental health agencies, forensic or clinical settings, and emergency response or public safety organizations.
+This training is intended for professionals who work with or advocate for individuals with mental disabilities, particularly within the legal, criminal justice, and social service systems.
+It is especially relevant for those involved in disability rights law, criminal justice and law enforcement oversight, forensic social work, clinical practice with justice-involved individuals, and policy or advocacy roles related to mental health or criminal justice.

 • Lawyers and legal professionals